turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 * You must finish every bullet point in the requirements
 * Every group member must fully understand all of the code changes that have been made

+## Rubric
+### Functional Expectiations
+* Novice: Application crashes during normal usage.
+* Advanced Beginner: Application is usable, but has some missing functionality.
+* Proficient: Application fulfills all requirements.
+* Exceptional: Application fulfills all requirements, and has functionality that goes above and beyond an MVP.

+## Testing
+* Novice - There is little or no evidence of testing in the application.
+* Advanced Beginner - Project has sporadic use of tests at multiple levels.
+The application contains numerous holes in testing and/or many features are untested.
+* Proficient - Project has a running test suite that tests multiple levels but fails to cover some features.
+* Exceptional - Project has a running test suite that utilizes spies.
+The test suite covers almost all aspects of the application.

+### SASS
+* Novice - There are several (10+) instances of duplication.
+Code is written with unnecessary selectors or tags which do not increase clarity.
+No SASS, or VERY minimal SASS is utilized .
+* Advanced Beginner - There is some duplication (5-10 instances) in the codebase, and there may be some unnecessary selectors or tags.
+Application adds organization for the whole stylesheet and within rules, but multiple SASS files have not been utilized.
+All SASS code lives in a single file, and only a few variables have been used.
+* Proficient - The application has well-factored SASS with all styles separated out into logical stylesheets.
+Mixins or extends, variables, (appropriate) nesting and color functions have been utilized well.
+* Exceptional - Application fulfills all requirements of the proficient level, and has SASS functionality that goes above and beyond an MVP (see extensions).

+### Accessibility
+* Novice - Two or more accessibility areas have not been tested or considered.
+This may be: an accessibility audit with a score of 80% or lower, errors with color contrast when checking via a colorblind extension, app is not tabable, large use of non-semantic HTML.
+* Advanced Beginner - One accessibility area has not been tested or considered.
+This may be: an accessibility audit with a score of 80% or lower, errors with color contrast when checking via a colorblind extension, app is not tabable, large use of non-semantic HTML.
+* Proficient - All accessibility areas have been considered and tested.
+An accessibility audit with a score of at least 95.
+* Exceptional - Meets all requirements for proficient, with an audit score of 100% and has gone above and beyond standard accessibility features (see extensions).

+### User Testing / UI
+* Novice - The application is confusing or difficult to use.
+The UI is incomplete, and the app is not responsive.
+* Advanced Beginner - The application may be confusing or difficult to use at times.
+The application shows some effort in the interface, but the result is not effective because UX and/or UI still present an application that is incomplete or difficult to use.
+The UI is incomplete, and the app is not responsive.
+* Proficient - The application has many strong pages/interactions.
+The application can stand on its own to be used by instructor without guidance from a developer on the team.
+The application is fully responsive and the UI does not detract from the UX.
+New features match the style of the existing project.
+* Exceptional - Meets all expectations for Proficient.
+In addition, the application has clearly had special consideration around usability on devices.

 ## Evaluation/Rubric